Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 - In eight games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 4-4.

-- When it comes to the total, the Diamondbacks and their opponents are 5-4-1 in their last 10 games.
+- In their last 10 matchups with a total posted by oddsmakers, the Diamondbacks and their opponents are 4-5-1 when it comes to hitting the over.

-- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set spread.
+- The Diamondbacks have covered the spread in all of their previous 10 contests (one of those contests had a runline.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been underdogs in 12 games this season and have come away with the win six times (50%) in those contests.
+- The Diamondbacks have won in six, or 46.2%, of the 13 contests they have been named as odds-on underdogs this year.

-- Arizona has entered 11 games this season as the underdog by +110 or more and is 6-5 in those contests.
+- Arizona is 6-6 this season when entering a game as the underdog by +105 or more on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 47.6% chance of pulling out a win.
+- The Diamondbacks have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- So far this season, Arizona and its opponents have hit the over in seven of its 14 games with a total.
+- Arizona and its opponents have gone over the total this season in seven of its 15 opportunities.

 - The Diamondbacks have played just one game with a spread this season and covered in that contest.